Hypostomus myersi

 Hypostomus myersi is a species of catfish in the family Loricariidae.
 It is native to South America, where it occurs in the basins of the Iguazu River and the Urugua-í River.
 The species reaches 20.7 cm (8.1 inches) SL and is believed to be a facultative air-breather.

+Etymology

+The fish is named in honor of American ichthyologist George S. Myers (1905–1985), of Stanford University.